Call signs in Canada: Other services

 Canadian ships are allocated a variety of call sign types.
 In the post-war era the predominant type consisted of four letters, similar in format to broadcasting stations except that they commenced with CY (part of block), VB, VC, VD or VG for commercial and private vessels, and CG for federal government vessels (civil and military) and CY (part of block) and CZ for naval vessels only.
 Naval examples from the past include CYRO (HMCS Yukon) and CZDE (HMCS Restigouche).
 Most or all new naval vessels are receiving CG call signs, most of which have been recycled.
 An example of a modern naval call sign is CGAP (HMCS Halifax).
 Beginning in the 1960s or earlier, civil vessel call signs also began to be issued in the format of two letters followed by four numerals and even later by three letters and four numerals.
 A modern example is the tug Atlantic Elm with VC9942 and its sister receiving CFH8951.
 Currently it is unclear why some civilian vessels receive four-letter call signs and others receive the letter-number combination type..
 In more recent years other blocks from the Canadian allocation have been assigned to civilian vessels.
 For example, VABK is the call sign for the tanker Algoberta.

 Canadian government coast stations operating in the maritime service are given three-letter call signs commencing with VA, VB or VC.
 Examples are VAE in Tofino, BC and VCH in Halifax, both operated by the Canadian Coast Guard.
 Major military land stations are given similar three-letter call signs but with other two-letter prefixes.
 Examples are the naval stations CFH in Newport Corner, NS and CKN in Aldergrove, BC.

-Weatheradio Canada stations (and some Coast Guard continuous marine broadcasts, mainly those in British Columbia utilizing the weather band) have call signs of three letters and three numbers, issued from various "C", "V" or "X" Canadian prefix series.
-Examples include CGZ555 in Vancouver, VAZ533 in Windsor and XLM300 in Montreal.
+Prior to the shutdown of Weatheradio Canada in 2026, those stations had call signs of three letters and three numbers, issued from various "C", "V" or "X" Canadian prefix series.
+Examples included CGZ555 in Vancouver, VAZ533 in Windsor and XLM300 in Montreal.
+Remaining Canadian Coast Guard continuous marine broadcasts on the allocated weather frequencies in British Columbia by and large also use these same alphanumeric sequences.